 Can I use my ATV for green laning?

 Yes.
 These are roads classified as "Public Right of Way" or byways but are often called green lanes and may not even bear any resemblance to a normal road i.e. it may appear to be a dirt track.
 They're also known as BOATs (Byway Open to All Traffic), Unclassified County Roads, white roads or G roads.

-Can I customise my quad or ATV?
+Can I customise my ATV?

 Yes, you can.
-There are many firms that offer customisation kits for quads, however if you alter its specification in any way you should always let your insurer know of the modification.
+There are many firms that offer customisation kits, but if you alter its specification in any way you should always let your insurer know of the modification.
 Check your policy, even if you're only changing the tyres.
 It will tell you what your insurer needs to know and when.
 If it doesn't, or it's not clear or you're in any doubt, tell them anyway.
 Making your insurer aware will allow them to consider the effect on your policy and make adjustments.
 It will also allow you to know you have the right level of protection in place.

 Yes, and it is essential for you to do so if you want to ride it on public roads.
 The law states that, "Quad bikes must be approved, registered, taxed and have an MOT (if needed) to be used on the road.
-Most quad bikes can't be used on the road because they don't meet road safety standards.
+Most bikes can't be used on the road because they don't meet road safety standards.
 Check with the manufacturer if your quad bike has been approved for road use.
-If your quad bike hasn't been approved but meets road safety standards you can apply for 'type approval'.
+If your bike hasn't been approved but meets road safety standards you can apply for 'type approval'.

 Type approval means that your quad must comply with the European Community Whole Vehicle Type Approval (ECWVTA) directive and have a certificate of conformity to prove that it does.
 If it doesn't have that certificate it must be inspected under the Motorcycle Single Vehicle Approval scheme.

 If you want to ride on the road, buying a quad that's already road legal can save you a lot of time, money and effort.